IntelLabs/gma/README.md

 	RT_FLOW_DSCP = 2
 	HR_FLOW_DSCP = 1

-(a downlink packet with DSCP = 2 will be classified as the "Real-Time" flow, and any packet with DSCP = 1 will be classified as the "High-Reliability" flow using the duplication steering mode)
+(downlink packets with DSCP = 2 are classified as the "Real-Time" flow using the steering mode, and those with DSCP = 1 are classified as the "High-Reliability" flow using the duplication mode, and all other packets are classified as the "Non Real-Time (Best Effort)" flow using the splitting mode)

 ![GMA Testbed](https://github.com/IntelLabs/gma/blob/master/GMA-testbed.png)